ramnath-subramanian18/FriendRecommendationWithMutualFriends-PySparkRDD/README.md

 # Friend Recommedation
-Friend Recommendation with the Mutual friends Field in a Dataset using Pyspark RDD
+Friend Recommendation with the Mutual friend's Field in a Dataset using Pyspark RDD